 - EMAX Nanohawk X ($139 with Frsky receiver).
 This is a 1S quad like the Tinyhawk 3 but it has much larger 3-inch props.
 It flies amazingly well for 1S and you can even zip tie an Insta360 Go 2 to it (and it would still fly reasonably well).
 And it is even cheaper than the Tinyhawk 3.
 The downside is that you’ll need to buy goggles, controller, and charger separately.
 But it uses XT30 connectors, the same ones used in many other drones, so you’ll be able to use your charger for your other batteries in the future.
 Note that it doesn’t have prop guards so you shouldn’t fly this near people unless you know what you’re doing.
 Another issue is that the camera angle is not adjustable and is angled for moderate speed, which may be too fast for beginners, so you’ll either have to get used to the camera pointing up, or you should fly it in a larger space.
 Tip: the only receiver option for Nanohawk X is FrSky.
 Instead of buying an FrSky radio like a Taranis QX7 or X-Lite, choose a radio with a multiprotocol module, such as the Jumper T-Pro.

-BetaFPV Beta95X v3 (analog starting $189; digital starting $289).
-This is a 2.5-inch cinewhoop — an FPV drone designed for shooting cinematic FPV video.
-This is the quad that really let me learn to fly FPV.
+BetaFPV Pavo25 (starting at $349).
+This is a digital 2.5-inch cinewhoop — an FPV drone designed for shooting cinematic FPV video.
+This is the new version of the Beta95X v3, which is the quad that really let me learn to fly FPV.
 It does have prop guards and if you fly it at moderate speeds, it will be durable.
 As with the Nanohawk X, you’ll need to buy goggles, controller, and charger separately.
-And if you wish, you can get the digital version, which is among the cheapest digital FPV quads.
 Alternatively, you can get other 2.5-inch cinewhoops.
 The GepRC Cinelog25 costs significantly more but has much better tuning.
 Holybro Kopis 2.5 also flies well but the flight controller is very inconvenient to access if you want to change the receiver or fix anything. iFlight Protek25 is durable and flies well but it’s very loud and not very reliable – mine has developed a problem in one of the motors or possibly the ESC, even though it’s never been in a hard crash.

 - Eachine Novice IV ($419).
 This is an RTF kit with a 4S 4-inch freestyle quad, decent goggles, controller, charger and batteries.
 If you want a “real” FPV starter kit, with components that an FPV pilot would actually care to use, this is it.
 The quad is powerful enough to fly almost anywhere – you’ll never need to buy a bigger quad.
 The controller is a Radiomaster TX12.
 It has multiprotocol capability (it has built-in support for other protocols, not just FrSky).
 More importantly, it can be upgraded with JR module that can be used for best-in-class receiver protocols such as Crossfire or ExpressLRS.
 I have a similar controller – the Jumper T12 Pro – and it’s one of my two primary controllers.